KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/algorithms.md

 weight: 1
 ---

 In the previous chapter on Tasks, we've discussed one of the main responsibilities of an operating system: **task management**.
 Well to be fair, we have only been creating tasks and stopping or killing tasks.
-The necessary component that allows tasks to be run on the processor is discussed in this chapter: the **scheduler**.
-For the record, tasks or jobs refer to either processes and/or threads.
+The necessary component that allows tasks to be run on one or multiple processors, the **scheduler**, is discussed in this chapter.
+Note that "tasks" or "jobs" can refer to either processes and/or threads.

-The scheduler has two main jobs:
+The scheduler has two main responsibilities:

-0. Choose the next task task that is allowed on the processor
+0. Choose the next task that is allowed to run on a given processor
-0. Dispatching: switching tasks that are running on the processor
+0. Dispatching: switching tasks that are running on a given processor

-Remember the image below ?
-The first job is the (interrupting and) dispatching of jobs.
+Remember the image below?
+The first responsibility of the scheduler is the transition between the "ready" and "running" states by interrupting (pausing) and dispatching (starting/resuming) individual tasks:

 {{% figure src="/img/os/db_processstate.png" title="The different process states and their transitions" %}}
 {{% dinobook %}}

+{{% notice note %}}
+While the image above is mainly for processes, similar logic of course exists for Threads as well, as they go through similar conceptual lifecycle phases as processes.
+{{% /notice %}}

-For the sake of simplicity it is assumed that the system for which the scheduler works only has a single core.
-The concepts that are elaborated on also hold for multi-core systems.
+For the sake of simplicity, in this chapter we assume a system which has only **a single processor with a single CPU core**.
+However, the concepts introduced here also (largely) hold for multi-core systems.

 ## (Don't) Interrupt me !!

-When a scheduler has dispatched a job onto the processor, it has two possibilities to determine when the next job is dispatched.
+When working with a single core, only a single task can be active at the same time.
+Say that the scheduler starts with the execution of the first task.
+It then has two options to determine when the next job is dispatched:

-The easiest way is to just let the task run until it is finished.
-When it **yields** (to give up/away, to release) the processor, the scheduler can dispatch the next job.
+0. **non-preemptive / cooperative scheduling**: Let the current task run until it is finished or until it (explicitly) **yields** (to give up/away, to release) its time on the processor.
+One way of yielding is for example by using the ```sleep()```, but also ```pthread_join()``` or ```sem_wait()``` can indicate a task can be paused for the time being.

-The alternative is to interrupt the running job and tell it to gather its stuff and get out.

-In scheduler-lingo, the interruption of a running task is called: **preemption**.

-The easy way (with the yielding) is called **non-preemptive** or **cooperative** scheduling.
-It should not come as a surprise that the alternative way is called **preemptive** scheduling.
+0. **preemptive scheduling**: Interrupt the current task at any time.
+This is possible because the PCB and equivalent TCB's track fine-grained per-task state.

+While the cooperative scheduling approach is the simplest, it also has some severe downsides.
+If a given task takes a long time to complete or doesn't properly yield at appropriate intervals, it can end up hogging the CPU for a long time, causing other tasks to stall.
+As such, most modern OSes will employ a form of preemptive scheduling.

 {{% notice note %}}
-If the scheduler needs to preempt jobs after a certain amount of time (or ticks), it requires hardware assistance.
-The **timer**, as was discussed in chapter 2, is a fundamental piece of hardware for preemptive scheduling.
+If the scheduler needs to preempt jobs after a certain amount of time (or execution ticks), it requires hardware assistance.
+The **timer**, discussed in chapter 2, is a fundamental piece of hardware for preemptive scheduling.
 {{% /notice %}}

 ## Scheduler algorithms

-There exist many algorithms the scheduler may use to determine **which** job is to be scheduled next.
+Independent of whether cooperative or preemptive scheduling is used, there exist many algorithms the scheduler may use to determine **which** job is to be scheduled next.
 A (very select) number of algorithms are given here.

+To be able to reason about different scheduling algorithms, there is a need of some sort of metric to determine which approach is best.
+When studying schedulers, the following metrics are typically used:

+* **Average Throughput:** the number of tasks that are executed in one second.
+* **Average Job Wait Time (AJWT):** the average time that a job needs to wait before it gets scheduled for the first time (first time - creation time).
+* **Average Job Completion Time (AJCT):** the average time that a job needs to wait before it has fully finished (last time - creation time).
+* **CPU efficiency (&#0951;<sub>CPU</sub>):** the percentage of time that the processor performs useful work.
+Remember that every time the CPU switches between tasks, there is a certain amount of overhead due to *context switching*.
+As such, the more transitions between tasks there are, the less efficient the CPU is being used.

 ### FCFS

 A simple algorithm that a scheduler can follow is: **First Come, First served** (FCFS).
-The order in which the jobs arrive is the same as the order on which the jobs are allowed on the processor.
+The order in which the jobs arrive (are started) is the same as the order on which the jobs are allowed on the processor.

 The image below shows three tasks that arrive very close to each other.
-The result of the schedulers job is shown in the graph.
+The result of the cooperative scheduler's job is shown in the image:

 {{% figure src="/img/sched/ss_coop_fcfs.png" title="FCFS with cooperative scheduling." %}}

-To be able different algorithms there is a need of some sort of metric.
-When studying schedulers, the following metrics can be used:

-* **Throughput:** the number of tasks that are executed over time.
-* **Average Job Wait Time (AJWT):** the average time that a job needs to wait before it gets scheduled.
-* **Average Job Completion Time (AJCT):** the average time that a job needs to wait before it has finished.
-* **CPU efficiency (&#0951;<sub>CPU</sub>):** the percentage that the processor performs usual work.

 Applying the first three metrics on the example above gives the following results:

-**Throughput:**
+**Average Throughput:**

   *  3 jobs over 12 seconds => **0.25 jobs / s**

 **AJWT:**

   * Task 1 arrives at 0 sec and can immediately start running => wait time: 0s
-  * Task 2 arrives at 0.1 sec and can after 1s => wait time: 0.9s => 1s
+  * Task 2 arrives at 0.1 sec and can start after 1s => wait time: 0.9s => 1s (rounded)
-  * Task 3 arrives at 0.2 sec and can after 11s => wait time: 10.8s => 11s
+  * Task 3 arrives at 0.2 sec and can start after 11s => wait time: 10.8s => 11s (rounded)
-  * AJWT = (0 s + 1 s + 11s)/3 = 12s / 3 = **4s**
+  * Average Job Wait Time = (0 s + 1 s + 11s)/3 = 12s / 3 = **4s**

 **AJCT:**

   * Task 1 arrives at 0 sec, waits 0s and takes 1s => duration: 1s
-  * Task 2 arrives at 0.1 sec, waits 1s and takes 10s => wait time: 11.1s => 11s
+  * Task 2 arrives at 0.1 sec, waits 0.9s and takes 10s => duration: 11s (rounded)
-  * Task 2 arrives at 0.2 sec, waits 11s and takes 1s => wait time: 12.2s => 12s
+  * Task 3 arrives at 0.2 sec, waits 10.8s and takes 1s => duration: 12s
-  * AJWT = (1 s + 11 s + 12s)/3 = 24s / 3 = **8s**
+  * Average Job Completion Time = (1 s + 11 s + 12s)/3 = 24s / 3 = **8s**

 {{% notice note%}}
-For these exercises the decimal portion can be rounded away.
-It is only used to make a distinction in the order of arrival
+For these examples, the decimal portion can be rounded away.
+It is only used to make a distinction in the order of arrival.
 {{% /notice%}}

 ### SJF

+By looking at the FCFS metrics, we can immediately see an easy way to improve the AJWT and AJCT metrics: schedule Task 3 before Task 2!

-A second algorithm is the **Shortest Job First (SJF)**.
+One algorithm that would allow such an optimization is called **Shortest Job First** (SJF).
 With this algorithm the scheduler looks at the tasks that are in the *ready* state.
 The shortest job within this queue is allowed first on the processor.

 If the scheduler applies the SJF algorithm on the same example, the occupation of the processor looks like shown below.